bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Additionally, a more complex navigation UI can include multiple navigation approaches in a single component.
-You may, for example, have a horizontal navigation bar or navbar with drop-down menu items.
+<p>Additionally, a more complex navigation UI can include multiple navigation approaches in a single component.
+You may, for example, have a horizontal navigation bar or navbar with drop-down menu items.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-h.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->